jefflau/jefflau.net/src/posts/2019-09-27-most-useful-visual-code-shortcuts/index.md

 I got tired of looking up shortcuts dozens of times before I learn them, so I'm creating this post for myself to learn the shortcuts and also as a cheatsheet so I have them all in one place!

+## CMD + F - Find

+Everyone should know this, it's not just for coding.
+If you don't, learn it.
+I use this as much as copy/paste

 ## ⌘ + P - Quick Open

 This is probably my most used shortcut.
 When I'm stuck into a code project I rarely look at the explorer, I mainly search for files by their name, similar to Alfred/Spotlight on Mac.